crashoverride777/swifty-music/README.md

 SwiftyMusic supports the following file formats: mp3, wav, aac, ac3, m4a, caf

-- Add the import statements to your .swift file(s) if you installed via cocoa pods.
+- Add the import statements to your .swift file(s) if you installed via cocoa pods or swift package manager.

 ```swift
 import SwiftyMusic